PHILOMATH OPEN STUDIOS 2026 OCTOBER 17-18 & 24-25 NOON TO 5 PM

 Picture

-In the year 2000 it was time for a big switch.
-All the time that I was making pots I kept at other arts, mainly drawing and watercolors, always thinking I might like to be a printmaker/etcher someday.
-So in 2000, I stopped making pots and went back to school at the University of Oregon in Eugene majoring in printmaking.
+Around the year 2000 I made a big switch.
+For all the 25 years that I was making pots I kept working on other skills, mainly drawing and watercolors, always thinking I might like to be a printmaker/etcher someday.
+So, in 2000, I stopped making pots and went back to school at the University of Oregon in Eugene majoring in printmaking.
 For about a year and a half I studied printmaking with Peggy Prentice, and drawing with Ron Graff, as well as other media with other professors.
 I loved it there and feel grateful for all the knowledge and support I received.
-Eventually after a few years of practice and study I grew confident enough to sell my pottery equipment and buy an etching press, and I’ve never looked back.
+Eventually after a few years of practice and study I grew confident enough to sell my pottery equipment and buy an etching press.

 Powered by Create your own unique website with customizable templates.